AppDaemon/appdaemon/docs/API.md

 ### About HASS Disconections

 When AppDaemon is unable to connect initially with Home Assistant, it will hold all Apps in statsis until it initially connects, nothing else will happen and no initialization routines will be called.
-If AppDaemon has been running connected to Home Assitant for a while and the connectionm is unexpectedly lost, the following will occur:
+If AppDaemon has been running connected to Home Assitant for a while and the connection is unexpectedly lost, the following will occur:

 - When HASS first goes down or becomes disconnected, an event called `ha_disconnected` will fire
 - While disconnected from HASS, Apps will continue to run
 - Schedules will continue to be honored
 - Any operation reading locally cached state will succeed
 - Any operation requiring a call to HASS will log a warning and return without attempting to contact hass
-- Changes to Apps will not force a reload until HASS is reconnectec
+- Changes to Apps will not force a reload until HASS is reconnected

-When a connection to HASS is reestablished, all Apps will be restarted and their initialize() routines will be called.
+When a connection to HASS is reestablished, all Apps will be restarted and their `initialize()` routines will be called.

 ## RESTFul API Support